krtcotmo2/NFLMVC/psudeo.md

 - redirect to the draft board

 # Update a Player Page (hope to get to this)
-So you didn't get the palyer you wnated bcause your rival drafted them first, pull a fast one and change the rating of the player
+So you didn't get the player you wanted because your rival drafted them first, pull a fast one and change the rating of the player

 - Page shows list of drafted players
 - click on player to load their rating score
-- edit the score and clcik save
+- edit the score and click save
 - update player in db
 - redirects to draft board

 # Nice to Haves
-- filter by position in teh draft board
+- filter by position in the draft board
 - sort by ratings